-How the Autoclave Works
+How the autoclave works

 The most common steam sterilizer found is the gravity displacement type.
 Saturated steam enters the top of the changer by a steam pressure-control valve.
 As the steam enters, it pushes the air out through a trap in the drain line.
 Once all the air is evacuated, the trap closes.
-Steam continues to fill the autoclave chamber until a pre-set temperature and pressure point are reached.
-Common operating conditions are 270 degrees Fahrenheit and 15 pounds per square inch gauge (psig) pressure.
+Steam continues to fill the autoclave 270 degrees Fahrenheit and 15 pounds per square inch gauge (psig) pressure.